relfayoumi/relfayoumi/README.md

 I started coding since elementary and loved the idea of being able to *create whatever you want* 🧠!

 ### What are you currently working on?
-I'm *learning how to use github* to its fullest 📖!
+I'm *learning how to use OpenCV* to its fullest 📖!

 ### What kinds of projects do you upload?
 Currently my school programming evaluations but looking forward to upload different types of programming languages🎓!